Friends in Low Places: Critical reception

 "Friends in Low Places" entered the Hot Country Songs on August 18, 1990.
 It took eight weeks to reach No. 1, where it remained there for four weeks until it was succeeded by "You Lie" by Reba McEntire.

-The song was an immediate success within the country music fandom.
+The song was an immediate success within the country music fandom, and along with Brooks' previous hit The Dance, helped made him a Country Superstar.
 Brooks told a reporter from USA Today in October 1990, when the song was still at its chart peak, that he had received letters from high school students saying that they wanted to use "Friends in Low Places" as their "class song," only to have it opposed by their principals because the song is about escaping into drinking.
 Brooks agreed with the principals, saying, "We've had a lot of fun with that song, but it's nothing to base your values on."

 In April 1991, Brooks's recording won the 1990 Academy of Country Music award for Single of the Year, and on October 2, 1991, it won the same honor from the Country Music Association.

 It made the top 40 on the UK Singles Chart in 1995 as a double-sided reissue hit with "The Dance".
 The song also appeared on Brooks's 1994 compilation The Hits.
 In 2003, the song was listed No. 6 on CMT 100 Greatest Songs of Country Music broadcast. and the No. 1 spot on the network's 40 Greatest Drinking Songs: Morning After.

 Starting in 2008, "Friends in Low Places" became the traditional sing-along song during the sixth inning at Kansas City Royals home games at Kauffman Stadium.
 Garth Brooks has recorded dozens of different introductions to be played on the Jumbotron display before the start of the song.
 The tradition ended in 2014 when Don't Stop Believin' by Journey was chosen as the new sixth inning song, even though the lyrics mention a "city boy raised in south Detroit", home to the Royals' American League Central division rival Detroit Tigers, and Journey hails from San Francisco, whose Giants defeated the Royals in the 2014 World Series.

 In a 2009 essay on Brooks, Chuck Klosterman reflected on the song's success.
 Brooks, he argued, had filled a void in popular culture left by Bruce Springsteen during the 1990s: